 - 27mHz: No license required to own or use.
 Short range communication only (line of sight)

-- VHF: No license required to own, but proficiency certificate required to use outside emergency situations.
+- VHF: No license required to own, but certificate of proficiency to use it.
+See your local Coast Guard to enrol in their next course.
 Good short range communication and required by law to be carried on commercial boats.

 - MF/HF: medium to long range communication, highly recommended for boats travelling more than 200 nautical miles offshore.
 An operator's license is required to use an MF/HF radio and a license is required to own one.
 The boat is also issued with an official Australian marine radio call-sign for use on the MH/HF radio.